 The Teen Leadership Program is designed to promote the personal growth of young adults.
 Participants learn about and practice effective leadership skills such as communication, teamwork, goal setting, decision making, handling conflicts, solving problems, managing stress, and relating to others.
 These essential skills are useful in all facets of life, including at school, home, the workplace and at Camp.
 CITs learn these skills primarily through daily Leadership Training Workshops and Group Projects.

-Rather than attending five Camp Elective activities throughout the day as senior campers do, CITs participate in two electives, with the training and project periods taking the place of two electives.
+Rather than attending four Camp Elective activities throughout the day as senior campers do, CITs participate in two electives, with the training and project periods taking the place of two electives.
 CITs also complete weekly reflections, receive ongoing feedback throughout the summer, and are given formal performance evaluations at the conclusion of their experience.
 Along with their added responsibilities, CITs are able to enjoy bonus events, trips and parties.

 The CIT program is for young adults who are highly motivated, ready to work and play hard, and who are able to handle additional responsibility.
 There are several important expectations that come along with being a CIT: